ObscuritySecurity/protocol-3305/IMPLEMENTATION.md

 ### Art.7: Open Source
 - **Public Repository:** The source code for all client-facing applications and a significant portion of the backend logic must be available in a public repository (e.g., on GitHub, GitLab).
-- **Reproducible Builds:** For advanced compliance, provide a way for users to verify that the distributed application was built from the public source code.
+- **Reproducible Builds:** For advanced compliance, provide a way for people to verify that the distributed application was built from the public source code.
 - **License:** Use a recognized open-source license (e.g., MIT, GPLv3, Apache 2.0).

 ### Art.
 8: Zero Non-Essential Permissions
 - **Audit Permissions:** On mobile and desktop, regularly audit the permissions your application requests.
 For each permission, justify its necessity for a core feature.
-- **Graceful Degradation:** If a user denies a permission, the app should continue to function, perhaps with reduced capabilities.
-For example, a messaging app denied contact access should still allow users to add contacts manually.
+- **Graceful Degradation:** If a person denies a permission, the app should continue to function, perhaps with reduced capabilities.
+For example, a messaging app denied contact access should still allow people to add contacts manually.
 - **Transparency:** Clearly explain why a permission is needed at the moment it is requested.